Space Center Houston wants everyone to be able to visit and enjoy our center. Below is an overview of accessibility resources and services.

 - We offer Sensory Friendly Evenings with reduced stimulus from lights, sounds and crowds.
 These events include specialized activities offered by trained educators.
 Click here to learn more.

-- American Sign Language interpreters are available with two weeks notice for guests with hearing impairments.
+- American Sign Language (ASL) interpreters are available with two weeks notice for guests with hearing impairments.
 Contact firstname.lastname@example.org in advance to reserve the interpreter.
 Upon arriving for your visit, go to the Guest Services Desk.

 - A guidebook with scripts for our NASA Tram Tour, films and presentations is available at the Guest Services Desk.